A large brick home with a landscaped front yard, highlighting curb appeal and home aesthetics.

 Share:

-What Is Buy And Hold Real Estate?
+What Is The Buy And Hold Strategy In Real Estate?

-Ultimately, it's a long-term approach to investing, unlike purchasing real estate to sell immediately, also known as a fix-and-flip.
+Ultimately, the buy and hold strategy is a long-term approach to investing, unlike purchasing real estate only to sell it again soon afterwards.
 In a buy and hold real estate situation, you might even hold onto a property for your kids or grandkids someday to bring them rental income or even the proceeds if they decide to sell the property.

-Buy And Hold Vs. BRRRR
+Buy And Hold Real Estate Vs. BRRRR

-The catchy-termed BRRRR method involves flipping a distressed property, renting it out and getting a cash-out refinance for more rental property investments.
-A cash-out refinance means replacing your current mortgage with a larger one.
-You pay off the original mortgage with money from your new, larger loan, then take the difference between the two mortgages in cash.
+Besides buy and hold investing, you may also want to consider the BRRRR investment strategy (Buy, Rehab, Rent, Refinance, Repeat).
+This type of real estate investing involves flipping a distressed property, renting it out and getting a cash-out refinance for more rental property investments.
+A cash-out refinance allows you to pay off the original mortgage with money from your new, larger loan, then take the difference between the two mortgages in cash.
+From there, you can use the cash to buy a new distressed property and start the process over again.

 However, in both strategies, you evaluate to make sure you're buying the right investment, monitor housing trends and in both cases, may eventually sell your real estate investment.